 Understand that Blogging for Money has Overhead Costs

 You should also plan to spend a few bucks on a design (assuming you’re not CSS and PHP savvy).
-I use the Thesis theme framework (you can find out why here), but also have my Thesis framework skinned.
-I’ve been doing this a long time, so I’ve obviously invested into my design (Proof Branding did the current one)… but you can find great low cost templates to alter (if you’re using Thesis, you can find some nice custom skins at Themedy) if you’re just starting out.
+I use the Genesis theme framework (you can find out why here), but also have my Genesis framework skinned.
+I’ve been doing this a long time, so I’ve obviously invested into my design (Proof Branding did the current one)… but you can find great low cost templates to alter (if you’re using Genesis, you can find some nice custom skins at Themedy) if you’re just starting out.
 It doesn’t need to be a custom design, but it shouldn’t look like a plain generic template either.

 Choose a Niche